 Identifying a reputable beauty school

-“Aspiring hair stylists looking at beauty schools should first look for accreditation,” says Taras.
+“Aspiring hair stylists looking at beauty schools should first look for accreditation,” said Taras.
 “This comes from the state in which the school is located, their board of education, as well as licensing groups like the New York State Beauty School Association.”
 Accreditation is a key indicator that the school prepares students for employment after graduation.

 Additionally, Taras recommends that potential students visit schools in person.

-“Websites can only tell you so much,” explains Taras.
-“Talk to teachers about continued education after graduation, job placement, and apprenticeships.
+“Websites can only tell you so much,” said Taras.
+“Talk to teachers about continued education after graduation, job placement and apprenticeships.
 Instructors should be state-certified, as each state has their own program for professionals to become licensed cosmetology instructors.”

-Cosmetology school loans
+Getting cosmetology school loans

 The cost of beauty school can vary, depending on the location and the school’s brand.